aantron/markup.ml/README.md

 The documentation includes a summary of the [conformance status][conformance] of Markup.ml.

-## Help wanted
+## Contributing

-Parsing markup has more applications than one person can easily think of, which makes it difficult to do exhaustive testing.
-I would greatly appreciate any bug reports.

-Although the parsers are in an "advanced" state of completion, there is still considerable work to be done on standard conformance and speed.
-Again, any help would be appreciated.
+Although the parsers are in an "advanced" state of completion, there is still considerable work to be done on speed.

 I have much more experience with Lwt than Async, so if you would like to create an Async interface, it would be very welcome.